Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

 The Self-Support Reserve (SSR) is a legal shield.
-With the 2026 SSR at approximately $2,394, any support order based on $2,500 is cross-referenced against this floor.
+With the 2026 SSR at $2,394, any support order based on $2,500 is cross-referenced against this floor.
 If $834 is too high, the court will adjust it.

 Application in Snohomish County Superior Court